Demographics of Spain

-As of 1 October 2025, Spain had a total population of 49,442,844.
-The modern Kingdom of Spain arose from the accretion of several independent Iberian realms, including the Kingdoms of León, Castile, Navarre, the Crown of Aragon and Granada, all of which, together with the modern state of Portugal, were successor states to the late antique Christian Visigothic Kingdom after the Reconquista.

-Spain's population surpassed 49 million inhabitants for the first time in history in 2025, with a total population of 49,442,844 people living in Spain.
+As of 1 July 2026, Spain had a total population of 49,801,559.
+Spain's population surpassed 49 million inhabitants for the first time in 2025.
 Its population density, at 97 PD/km2, is much lower than other Western European countries, yet, with the exception of microstates, it has the highest real density population in Europe, based on density of inhabited areas.
-With the notable exception of Madrid, Spain's capital city, the most densely populated areas lie around the coast.
+With the notable exception of Madrid, Spain's capital city, the most densely populated areas lie around the coast, though recent immigration has contributed to a modest population growth in the inland.

 The population of Spain doubled during the twentieth century, but the pattern of growth was extremely uneven due to large-scale internal migration from the rural interior to the industrial cities.
 Eleven of Spain's fifty provinces saw an absolute decline in population over the century.
+In the first 25 years of the 21st century, population of Spain grew from 40 million in 2000 to more than 49 million in 2025 mostly due to immigration.

-In 2023, the average total fertility rate (TFR) across Spain was 1.12 children born per woman, one of the lowest in the world.
-However, despite the very low birth rate, which caused a marginal demographic decline in the mid-2010's, the negative natural change was compensated by a high immigration rate, which increased the population on its own since 2017.
+In 2024, the average total fertility rate (TFR) across Spain was 1.10 children born per woman, one of the lowest in the world.

-Spain accepted 478,990 new immigrant residents in the first six months of 2022 alone.
-During these first six months, 220,443 people also emigrated from Spain, leaving a record-breaking net migration figure of 258,547.
-The data shows that more women than men chose to move to Spain during 2022, this is due to higher rates of emigration from Latin America.

 History

-Notable events in modern Spanish demography: